-4. Sweetener tips: For sweeteners, if you are able to eat sugar (more on that later), I recommend honey or sucanat.
+For sweetening your sugar-free lemonade, if you are able to eat sugar (more on that later), I recommend honey or sucanat.
 If need/wish to avoid sugar, I recommend stevia.
 If you have trouble with stevia, there are other options:

 Vegetable glycerine is a more natural one.
 NOW glycerine is a great brand.

 They are not technically regarded as “whole foods” in the whole foodie arena, but xylitol and erythritol are the better choices among the alternative options.
-I recommend several brands, including Now Foods and Emerald Forest.
-Prices on Iherb are great too for alternative sweeteners, and you get $5 back on your first order!
-Here’s a link to NuNaturals erythritol there.
+I recommend several brands, including Now Foods.

 Check out my recipe page for other Make Your Own Tips that can save you a bundle, including: